 Complete Initial Configuration

-Once you confirm that you have finished the installation process, click the “Finish” button to complete the setup.
-This action will take you to the login screen, where you can then sign in with the user account and password you created during the initial setup.
+Click the “Finish” button to complete the setup.
+Jellyfin then opens the login screen, where you can sign in with the user account and password you created during the initial setup.

 Access the Jellyfin Dashboard